-DreamWorks has announced three new series set to stream exclusively on US SVOD Hulu, after signing the paid signed deal in 2018 to develop original series based on the studio’s popular franchises and upcoming features.
+DreamWorks has announced three new series set to stream exclusively on US SVOD Hulu, after signing a deal in 2018 to develop original series based on the studio’s popular franchises and upcoming features.

 The three series include Madagascar: A Little Wild, based on the Madagascar movie franchise; TrollsTopia from the Trolls movie franchise, and original series The Mighty Ones.

 The Mighty Ones will look at the secret world that exists humans’ backyards, which is filled with animated tiny creatures.
 It is executive produced by Sunil Hall (Pickle and Peanut) and Lynne Naylor-Reccardi (Samurai Jack).

 Meanwhile, Madagascar: A Little Wild, explores the kid lives of the movie franchise’s foursome from the movie franchise at the Central Park Zoo.
 The series is executive produced by Joanna Stein (Kung Fu Panda: The Paws of Destiny).